ConnellHagen/snake-game/README.md

 # Snake Game
 A recreation of the classic snake game

-An experiment in game design, & scene usage.
+An experiment in game design, key triggered events & scene usage.